New Zealand eTA

 Visitors to New Zealand can submit a copy of their eTA NZ to border authorities for access.
 This electronic travel authorization improves border security by screening visitors before they arrive and identifying anyone who poses a security risk.

-Which countries will require a New Zealand Electronic Visa?
+Which countries will require a New Zealand Electronic Travel Authorization?

 A number of nationalities can currently travel to New Zealand for up to 90 days without a visa.
 British citizens can travel for up to six months and Australians have resident status upon arrival.